jagregory/abrash-zen-of-asm/src/chapter-07.md

 That brings us to another interesting point: the use of segment registers for temporary storage.
 The 8088 has just 7 available general-purpose registers (remember, we can't use SP for anything but the stack most of the time), and sometimes it would be awfully handy to have somewhere to store a 16-bit value for a little while.
 Can we use the segment registers for that purpose?

 Some people would answer that "No," because code that uses segments for temporary storage can't easily be ported to protected mode.
 I don't buy that, for reasons I'll explain when we get to `les`.
-My answer is "Yes...when they're available."
+My answer is "Yes... when they're available."
 Two of the segment registers are never available, one is occasionally available, and one may or may not be readily available, depending on your code.

 Some segments are always in use.
 CS is always busy pointing to the segment of the next instruction to be executed; if you were to load CS with an arbitrary value for even 1 instruction, your program would surely crash.
 Clearly, it's not a good idea to use CS for temporary storage.
 (Actually, this isn't even a potential problem, as Intel has thoughtfully not implemented the instructions — `mov` and `pop` — that might load CS directly; MASM will simply generate an error if you try to assemble `pop cs` or `mov cs,[mem16]`.
 CS can only be loaded by far branches: far calls, far returns, far jumps, and interrupts.)